[ Litepaper ]

 Bring PQ safety to the broader EVM ecosystem

-Even before chains migrate at L1, we can materially improve asset custody by enabling PQ-secured smart wallets and mainstream wallet + developer tooling that can produce PQ signatures.
+Even before chains migrate at L1, we materially improve asset custody by enabling PQ-secured smart wallets on existing EVM chains, developer tooling that fits existing workflows, and institutional custody via Mithril threshold ML-DSA.

 [ PRINCIPLES ]